-We can combine networks and work together to share research findings, to ensure that our research findings reach a wider audience, to support more widespread changes to practice.
+We can combine networks and work together to share research findings, to ensure that our research findings reach a wider audience and support more widespread changes to practice.

 Disseminating your research

 We can help you disseminate the findings of your research so you reach the appropriate audiences to implement change.

 You can submit publications from research you’ve funded to be considered for Alerts.
 By being covered in an Alert, your research could reach a broad range of evidence users.

 Disseminating our research